Network Security & Other Google Cloud Platform Concepts Defined

 Firewall

-Firewall rules applies to VPC, and these rules are the ones that provides the security for your resources.
+Firewall rules apply to VPC, and these rules are the ones that provide network security for your resources.
 Some tips for firewall rules are:

-• If a VM or database doesn’t need to communicate to internet (because it’s only used by others VMs on your cloud), create a rule that accepts incoming traffic just from specific resources, limiting the outside communication.
+- If a VM or database doesn’t need to communicate to the internet (because it’s only used by other VMs on your cloud), create a rule that accepts incoming traffic just from specific resources, limiting outside communication.

-Data Loss Prevention (DLP) is a service that GCP provides to users to help them with their sensitive data.
-If your company allows users to upload documents and pictures to your Google cloud, you can use DLP to see if they are exposing something that they shouldn’t.
+Data Loss Prevention (DLP) is a service that GCP provides to users to help them with their sensitive data for improved network security.
+If your company allows users to upload documents and pictures to your Google Cloud, you can use DLP to see if they are exposing something that they shouldn’t.

 DLP provides an API and you can interact with it programmatically using Cloud DLP Client Library using your favorite language.